Mailu/Mailu/docs/setup.rst

 should run on pretty much any cloud server as long as enough power is provided.

-then chose between various flavors including Docker Compose, Kubernetes and Rancher.
+You are free to choose any linux operating system that runs Docker, then chose between various flavors including Docker Compose, Kubernetes and Rancher.